Dagentic: The Serverless Framework That Makes AI Agents Actually Work in Production

 3:47 AM.
 Tuesday.
 My agentic AI system crashed—again.

-That's why I'm building Dagentic—a framework designed for how AI agents actually behave in production.
+So I'm building Dagentic—a framework for how AI agents actually behave in production.
+Here's what that means.

 - 12 research tasks across different regions